flavi1/html-dynamic-extensions-old/README.md

 We have to carrefully avoid possible collisions with html.
 Keep in mind that the goal of this project is to drastically decrease web complexity.

-Let's ready to start the proof of concept implementation.
+Let's ready to start developping the proof of concept implementation.